Get Galway cycling!

 - Help people to start cycling and stay cycling.

-- Lobby for safer roads and better facilities in Galway for cyclists and pedestrians of all skill levels, ages and backgrounds.
+- Advocate for safer roads and better facilities in Galway for cyclists and pedestrians of all skill levels, ages and backgrounds.

-- Constantly monitor issues affecting cyclists in Galway.
+- Constantly monitor issues affecting sustainable travel in Galway.

-- Consider the implications for cyclists of new developments/strategies and make submissions to relevant local and national authorities.
+- Consider the implications for cycling in new developments/strategies and make submissions to relevant local and national authorities.